SakethReddy1111/Ikea_Frontend/README.md

 <h3>Description</h3>

 <p>Built for construct week in unit5 at Masai School to showCase what we learnt till now.
-Implemented using Backend.
+Implemented using Backend & React.
 Only for educational purpose.</p>

 <h3>Tech Stacks : </h3>